davidpcahill/ouroboros/README.md

 ## AI Prompt Variables

-When customizing the AI prompt in the `config.ini` file, you can use the following variables.
+When customizing the AI prompt in the `config.ini` file, you can use the following variables to give context to the model.
 These will be automatically replaced with the current experiment data:

 - `{experiment_id}`: The unique identifier for the current experiment.
 - `{current_action}`: The number of the current action in the experiment.